kprohith/rkpblog.tech/content/posts/2020-07-04-following-the-teach-yourself-cs-curriculum.md

 > This guide is NOT designed for those who are entirely new to programming.
 We assume that you are a competent programmer without a background in computer science, looking to fill in some knowledge gaps.
 The fact that we've included a section on "programming" is simply a reminder that there may be more to learn.
 For those who've never coded before, but who'd like to, you might prefer a guide like [this one](https://www.reddit.com/r/learnprogramming/wiki/faq#wiki_getting_started).

-Don't worry, all of this might seem over-whelming at first(yup, it was for me), but as I parsed through the first few books, I've realised that you pick up steam as you go and the most important thing is to not let go and keep pushing through even though it might not make sense all at once because once you develop an intuitive understanding of the main concepts, all of the knowledge blocks you've developed begin to start fitting in like Tetris blocks.
+Don't worry, all of this might seem over-whelming at first(yup, it was for me), but as I parsed through the first few books, I've realised that you pick up steam as you go.
+The most important thing is to not let go.
+Keep pushing through even though it might not all make sense at once.
+Once you develop an intuitive understanding of the main concepts, all of the knowledge blocks you've developed begin to start fitting in like Tetris blocks.
 Trust me, the effort is worth it.

-<iframe src="https://giphy.com/embed/f7STAwvEml1eIf0FEq" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tetris-denyse-mitterhofer-dmitterhofer-f7STAwvEml1eIf0FEq">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/f7STAwvEml1eIf0FEq" width="250" height="250" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/tetris-denyse-mitterhofer-dmitterhofer-f7STAwvEml1eIf0FEq">via GIPHY</a></p>

 So, I will be updating my progress, penning down my own personal revelations and mind-fork moments (looking at you [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)) as I make my way through all of the suggested content and books.